fetchai/fetchd/docs/docs/delegator-guide-cli.md

 - `600000atestfet` to validator `fetchvaloper1z72rph6l5j6ex83n4urputykawcqg6t98xul2w` (our initial 1000000 minus the 400000 redelegated)
 - `400000atestfet` to validator `fetchvaloper122veneudkzyalay6gusvrhhpp0560mparpanvu`

-Now thoses `400000 atestfet` we redelegated can't be redelegated anymore for 21 days (the exact date can be found by querying the redelegation transaction, under the `completion_time` key).
+Now those `400000 atestfet` we redelegated can't be redelegated anymore for 21 days (the exact date can be found by querying the redelegation transaction, under the `completion_time` key).
 Note that it's still possible to unbond those tokens if needed.

 ### Unbonding tokens